Today’s Golfer Editors Choice Awards 2024

 Today’s Golfer Editor’s Choice Awards: Putters

 ‘Forgiving’ and ‘blade’ were words rarely very uttered in the same sentence.
 But putter trends have changed so much over recent years that wide-body blades are now very popular.
-Last year, Odyssey’s Tri-Hot 5K Triple Wide featured among our award-winning blade putters, and this year, thanks to the AI-developed insert helping ensure on and off-center putts travel the same distance, the AI-One Double Wide takes the plaudits.
+Last year, Odyssey’s Tri-Hot 5K Triple Wide featured among our award-winning blade putters, and this year, thanks to the AI-developed insert helping ensure on and off-centre putts travel the same distance, the AI-One Double Wide takes the plaudits.

 Spider putters have played a huge role in convincing many tour pros to ditch their blades for more forgiving MOI and mallet-style models over the last decade.
 TaylorMade relaunched the Tour X at the back end of 2023, and this beautifully made model is an excellent option within the MOI category.
 If there’s such a thing as a classic MOI putter, the Spider Tour X is it.